sergio-nezhigay/task-manager-ts/README.md

 ### Main Page

 - Watch a list of tasks.
-- For each task, you can see the title, description, and status (completed ✅ or not ❌).
+- For each task, you can see the description, and status (completed ✅ or not ❌).
 - Using an "Add ToDo" button you can create a new task.

 ### Modal Window for Creating/Editing a ToDo

-- Helps you to add new/edit tasks with a specified title, description, and status.
+- Helps you to add new/edit tasks with a specified description and status.
-- Uses field validation (the title cannot be be empty).
+- Uses field validation (the description cannot be be more than 15 characters).

 ### ToDo Functionality

 - Ability to mark tasks as completed (✅) or remove the mark (❌).
-- Ability to edit the title and description of a task.
+- Ability to edit the description of a task.
 - Ability to delete tasks.
 - ToDo filtering by status (completed ✅ / incomplete ❌).